orbbec/MIPI_Camera_Platform_Driver/NVIDIA/AGX_Orin_DevKit/6.0/README.md

 ```
 cd gmsl-driver

-# if use XC Dser board
+# G335Lg: if use FG96_8CH_GMSL_V2 Dser board and use hrtimer generate multi-camera synchronization signals.
 sh copy_to_target.sh

+# G335Lg: if use FG96_8CH_GMSL_V2 Dser board and use PWM01 generate multi-camera synchronization signals.
+sh copy_to_target_pwm.sh

+# G335Lg: if use Leopard LI-JAG-ADP-GMSL2-8CH Dser board and use PWM01 generate multi-camera synchronization signals.
+sh copy_to_target_leopard.sh

-# if use CTI Dser board
+# G335Lg: if use CTI Dser board and use PWM01 generate multi-camera synchronization signals.
 sh copy_to_target_cti.sh

-# if use PWM01 generate multi-camera synchronization signals.
+# G335Lg: if use XC Dser board and use hrtimer generate multi-camera synchronization signals.
-sh copy_to_target_pwm.sh
+sh copy_to_target_xc.sh

-# if use G345Lg
+# G345Lg: if use FG96_8CH_GMSL_V2 Dser board and use hrtimer generate multi-camera synchronization signals.
 sh copy_to_target_nomtd.sh

+# G345Lg: if use XC Dser board and use hrtimer generate multi-camera synchronization signals.
+sh copy_to_target_nomtd_xc.sh
 ```